catboy-catfish/awesome-d3d11-learn/README.md

 I created this list due to not being able to easily find as much information for programming with Direct3D 11 as I could for OpenGL or Vulkan.

 # win32 / windowing
+This section brings together resources dedicated to setting up a window with the Win32 API.
 ## articles
 - [Microsoft: Module 1.
 Your First Windows Program](https://learn.microsoft.com/en-us/windows/win32/learnwin32/your-first-windows-program)
 - [Joseph Whittington: Basic DirectX 11 tutorial, Visual Studio 2019, Win32 Window API Tutorial](https://web.archive.org/web/20231203194918/https://dev.to/josephwhittington/setup-d3d11-in-visual-studio-2019-423g) see Notes 1, 2 and 32.